sagemath/sagewiki_to_gh-2022-10-10/graph_survey.md

   1. '''Predicates'''
    .
 2 verts incident, 2 edges incident, 1 vertex and 1 edge incident, subgraph, bipartite, complete, Eulerian, tree, forest, empty, null, path, polygon, regular
   1. '''Subgraphs and Subsets'''
-   . has k-clique, clique number, all cliques, maximum clique ([http://magma.maths.usyd.edu.au/magma/htmlhelp/text1473.htm "When comparing both algorithms in the situation where the problem is to find a maximum clique one observes that in general BranchAndBound does better.
+   . has k-clique, clique number, all cliques, maximum clique ([[http://magma.maths.usyd.edu.au/magma/htmlhelp/text1473.htm|"When comparing both algorithms in the situation where the problem is to find a maximum clique one observes that in general BranchAndBound does better.
 However Dynamic outperforms BranchAndBound when the graphs under consideration are large (more then 400 vertices) random graphs with high density (larger than 0.5%).
-So far, it can only be said that the comparative behaviour of both algorithms is highly dependent on the structure of the graphs."]), independent sets and number,
+So far, it can only be said that the comparative behaviour of both algorithms is highly dependent on the structure of the graphs."]]), independent sets and number,
   1. '''Adjacency, etc.'''
    . (in- & out-) degree, degree vector, valence (if regular), vertex nbrs, edge nbrs, bipartition, dominating sets
   1. '''Connectivity'''
-   . (strongly) connected, components, separable, 2-connected, 2-components, triconnectivity ([http://magma.maths.usyd.edu.au/magma/htmlhelp/text1466.htm "The linear-time triconnectivity algorithm by Hopcroft and Tarjan (HT73) has been implemented with corrections of our own and from C. Gutwenger and P. Mutzel (GM01).
-This algorithm requires that the graph has a sparse representation."]), k-vertex connectivity, vertex separator, k-edge connectivity, edge separator
+   . (strongly) connected, components, separable, 2-connected, 2-components, triconnectivity ([[http://magma.maths.usyd.edu.au/magma/htmlhelp/text1466.htm|"The linear-time triconnectivity algorithm by Hopcroft and Tarjan (HT73) has been implemented with corrections of our own and from C. Gutwenger and P. Mutzel (GM01).
+This algorithm requires that the graph has a sparse representation."]]), k-vertex connectivity, vertex separator, k-edge connectivity, edge separator
   1. '''Paths, etc.'''
    . distance and geodesic, diameter and corr. path, ball and sphere, distance partition, equitable partition, girth and corr. cycle
   1. '''Trees, etc.'''